Last updated: May 2021

 - Our group companies and group functions, including those involved in setting scheme-specific/policy mortality assumptions (rates of death), dealing with legal matters and financial reporting.

 - Our retrocessionaires (organisations which provide reinsurance for reinsurance companies) of longevity risks, mortality risks and related demographic risks.
-(You can find a list of the retrocessionaires that we normally use, and links to each of their privacy policies, at legalandgeneralre.com/privacy-policy/3rdparty
+(You can find a list of the retrocessionaires that the Reinsurers normally use, and links to each of their privacy policies, at www.legalandgeneralre.com/privacy-policy/3rdparty

 We, retrocessionaires or third-party service providers (those able to provide better value for money or who provide a specialist service) will use, analyse, store and maintain your personal information for a number of purposes, including the following: